 Server: 22.214.171.124 Address: 126.96.36.199#53 Non-authoritative answer: Name: house.snowy-cabin.com Address: 188.8.131.52

 Queries coming from the outside world instead connect to the public IP.The domain

 snowy-cabin.comis registered with AWS Route53.
 This does the same thing as PiHole Docker.
 It provides the IP address response to nslookup.
 But it is accessible to the outside world.
 So it responds with the public IP address.

 Using Switchboard, https and client IP addresses are supported natively.
 This means that I can type

-https://house.snowy-cabin.com in the browser at home, have a secure/encrypted connection to the local server, and the server is able to identify my LAN IP address as making the request.
+https://house.snowy-cabin.com in the browser at home and have a secure/encrypted connection to the local server.
+The server is also able to identify my LAN IP address as making the request.
 This enables features like Home Assistant’s trusted networks & trusted users.
 Because Home Assistant can identify the request as coming from the LAN, it is able to bypass the login.

 lighttpd to DENY cross-origin requests.